Kareem Jackson: 2023

 On May 15, 2023, Jackson re-signed with the Broncos on another one-year contract.
 Jackson received a $14,819 fine for an illegal hit on Las Vegas Raiders' wide receiver Jakobi Meyers in their Week 1 game.
 In a Week 2 loss to the Washington Commanders, he was ejected after an illegal helmet-to-helmet hit against tight end Logan Thomas, resulting in the latter getting a concussion.
 His hit on Thomas resulted in a $19,669 fine.
 Jackson received a third fine ($11,473) in as many games for unnecessary roughness in a Week 3 loss to the Miami Dolphins.
 The league issued him a fine for $43,709, Jackson's fourth for the season, for unnecessary roughness stemming from a late hit on the Thursday Night Football loss to the Kansas City Chiefs.
 Following his second ejection that season in a Week 7 win for a hit on Green Bay Packers' tight end Luke Musgrave ("defenseless receiver"), the NFL suspended Jackson for four games.
 They reduced the suspension to two games after Jackson appealed.
 In his first game back from suspension, Jackson made an illegal hit on Minnesota Vikings' quarterback Joshua Dobbs.
 Despite not being penalized in the game, the NFL clarified that Jackson's hit was illegal due to him lowering the crown of his helmet before the hit and issued him another four-game suspension the next day.
 The league denied Jackson's appeal for his second suspension, upholding their original four-game sentence.

 The Broncos released Jackson on December 25.

 Houston Texans (second stint)

 On December 26, 2023, Jackson was claimed off waivers by the Houston Texans.

-Jackson and head coach DeMeco Ryans were teammates on the Texans during the 2010 and 2011 seasons.
+This move reunited him with head coach DeMeco Ryans, who was his teammate on the Texans during the 2010 and 2011 seasons.
+He finished the 2023 season with 53 total tackles, two interceptions, and three passes defended.